 Other issues related to background checks that individuals can dispute can include a case of mistaken identity—for example, when someone with the same name has criminal charges that appear on the wrong record—or a case of identity theft.

-How To Check Criminal Records in Wisconsin via State & Federal Agencies
+How To Access Criminal Records in Wisconsin via State & Federal Agencies

-The Wisconsin Court System case search lists criminal records in Milwaukee County.
-Individuals can search the circuit court cases and filter by county to narrow their results.
+The Wisconsin Court System Case Search lists criminal records in Milwaukee County.
+Individuals can search the Wisconsin Circuit Court Access and filter by county to narrow their results.

 The Wisconsin Offender Locator identifies incarcerated individuals in the state and offers information on status, charges, and court cases.